Generic Name: lenalidomide (LEN a LID oh mide)

 Lenalidomide can cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.
 Even one dose of lenalidomide can cause major birth defects of the baby's arms and legs, bones, ears, eyes, face, and heart.
 Never use lenalidomide if you are pregnant.
 Tell your doctor right away if your period is late while taking lenalidomide.

-For Women: If you have not had a hysterectomy or have not been in menopause for at least 24 months in a row, you will be required to use two reliable forms of birth control beginning 4 weeks before you start taking lenalidomide and ending 4 weeks after you stop taking it.
+For Women: If you have not had a hysterectomy, you will be required to use two reliable forms of birth control beginning 4 weeks before you start taking lenalidomide and ending 4 weeks after you stop taking it.
 Even women with fertility problems are required to use birth control while taking this medicine.
 You must also have a negative pregnancy test at 10 to 14 days before treatment and again at 24 hours before.
-While you are taking lenalidomide, you will have a pregnancy test every 4 weeks.
+While you are taking lenalidomide, you will have a pregnancy test every 2 to 4 weeks.

 The birth control method you use must be proven highly effective, such as birth control pills, an intrauterine device (IUD), a tubal ligation, or a sexual partner's vasectomy.
 The extra form of birth control you use must be a barrier method such as a latex condom, a diaphragm, or a cervical cap.

-For Men: You must not cause a woman to become pregnant while you are taking lenalidomide.
-This medicine may affect your sperm and cause birth defects in the baby.
+For Men: If a man fathers a baby while using lenalidomide, the baby may have birth defects.
+Use a condom to prevent pregnancy during your treatment, and for up to 4 weeks after your treatment ends.
 You must agree in writing to always use latex condoms when having sex with a woman who is able to get pregnant, even if you have had a vasectomy.
 Contact your doctor if you have had unprotected sex, even once, or if you think your female sexual partner may be pregnant.

 To make sure lenalidomide is safe for you, tell your doctor if you have: